 There are many ways to get enough protein in your diet.
 The first is to have a protein source at every meal.
 If you need extra help ensuring you get enough protein, protein powders, protein bars, and veggie burgers can help.

-If you have trouble making sure you get enough protein, we have suggestions from five of the best companies that make protein supplements.
+We have suggestions from five top companies that make protein supplements, in case you struggle to get enough protein.
 We recommend that you begin with a lean, quality source of protein, such as eggs.
-Eggs are one of the most popular foods for getting enough protein because they are a complete protein source with all nine essential amino acids.
+Eggs are a popular food for protein intake because they provide all nine essential amino acids.

-Eggs contain 4-8 g of protein per yolk and thus are an excellent protein source that is easy to integrate into your diet.
+Eggs have 4-8 g of protein in the yolk, making them an excellent and easy-to-use protein source for your diet.

 Pro Tip: When buying eggs, always check the labeling to see if they contain essential amino acids as additional protein.
 For example, if the egg’s label states that the eggs have LAA, the eggs are also a complete protein.